 Students planning to transfer to Allen College after three years at Central must major in biology, psychology, sociology or anthropology.
 Students planning to graduate from Central before attending another nursing program may major in any discipline that fits with personal and professional life goals.
 Regardless of their major choice, students are required to successfully complete a series of courses in each of the following areas: biology, chemistry, physics, psychology, social sciences and English.

-Central's health profession's coordinator will work with the Allen College's student services personnel and academic advisers to ensure that students are aware of all required courses and develop schedules to complete these requirements.
+Central's health professions coordinator will work with Allen College student services personnel and academic advisers to ensure that students are aware of all required courses and develop schedules to complete these requirements.